adreena/capstone_mlnd/capstone_proposal_template.md

   * Selective Logging: This label is used to cover the practice of selectively removing high value tree species from the rainforest.
   * Blooming: It is a natural phenomenon found in the Amazon where particular species of flowering trees bloom, fruit, and flower at the same time to maximize the chances of cross pollination.
   * Conventional Mining: There are a number of large conventional mines in the Amazon basin and the number is steadily growning.
 This label is used to classify large-scale legal mining operations.
-  * Artisinal Mining Artisinal mining is a catch-all term for small scale mining operations.
+  * Artisinal Mining: It's a catch-all term for small scale mining operations.
 Throughout the Amazon, especially at the foothills of the Andes, gold deposits lace the deep, clay soils.
-  * Blow down: also called windthrow, is a naturally occurring phenomenon in the Amazon.
+  * Blow down: Also called windthrow, is a naturally occurring phenomenon in the Amazon.
 It occur during microbursts where cold dry air from the Andes settles on top of warm moist air in the rainforest.
 The colder air punches a hole in the moist warm layer, and sinks down with incredible force and high speed (in excess of 100MPH)

 ### Solution Statement
-_(approx. 1 paragraph)_

-In this section, clearly describe a solution to the problem.
-The solution should be applicable to the project domain and appropriate for the dataset(s) or input(s) given.
-Additionally, describe the solution thoroughly such that it is clear that the solution is quantifiable (the solution can be expressed in mathematical or logical terms) , measurable (the solution can be measured by some metric and clearly observed), and replicable (the solution can be reproduced and occurs more than once).
+* Step1: Downloading & preprocessing the dataset, as an initial step we need to know how many labels are currently used in the dataset as tags and associate image paths to tag ids, resizing and down-scaling the images might also be a step to consider to reduce training time
+* Step2: Breaking dataset into train/validation set
+* Step3: Doing data exploration on tags and drawing barcharts to gain more insight about the data and tags
+* Step4: Trying out different CNN architectures on the dataset as well as transfer learning from VGG16, VGG19, Resnet50 and Inception
+* Step5: For building multilabel models, I'll train one model for each tag and that model is trained to distinguish between that tag and all the other tags and merge results together per image as the final output prediction.
+* Optional Step: I'd like to observe how clustering would work on images, as an experiemtn I'd create feature vectors of color histograms, spatial features and tags for each image and apply an unsupervised algorithm to find out about possible clusters and groups of images and tags.

 ### Benchmark Model
 _(approximately 1-2 paragraphs)_